Change in terms of employment with the same employer

 Here you can see some examples of situations where you do not need a new permit:

-- You have a salary increase
+You receive a salary increase

-- You change department in the company (under the same CVR.no.) but your position does not change
+You change your department within the same company (with the same CVR.no.) but your position does not change

-- You get a new titel
+You get a new title